Denver: History

 Although by the close of the 1860s Denver residents could look with pride at their success establishing a vibrant supply and service center, the decision to route the nation's first transcontinental railroad through Cheyenne City, rather than Denver, threatened the prosperity of the young town.
 The transcontinental railroad passed a daunting 100 mi away, but citizens mobilized to build a railroad to connect Denver to it.
 Spearheaded by visionary leaders, including Territorial Governor John Evans, David Moffat, and Walter Cheesman, fundraising began.
 Within three days, $300,000 had been raised, and citizens were optimistic.
 Fundraising stalled before enough was raised, forcing these visionary leaders to take control of the debt-ridden railroad.
 Despite challenges, on June 24, 1870, citizens cheered as the Denver Pacific completed the link to the transcontinental railroad, ushering in a new age of prosperity for Denver.

-Finally linked to the rest of the nation by rail, Denver prospered as a service and supply center.
-The young city grew during these years, attracting millionaires with their mansions, as well as a mixture of crime and poverty of a rapidly growing city.
-Denver citizens were proud when the rich chose Denver and were thrilled when Horace Tabor, the Leadville mining millionaire, built a business block at 16th and Larimer, as well as the elegant Tabor Grand Opera House.
-Luxurious hotels, including the much-loved Brown Palace Hotel, soon followed, as well as splendid homes for millionaires, such as the Croke, Patterson, Campbell Mansion at 11th and Pennsylvania and the now-demolished Moffat Mansion at 8th and Grant.
-Intent on transforming Denver into one of the world's great cities, leaders wooed industry and attracted laborers to work in these factories.
+After Denver was connected to the national rail network, the city developed as a regional service and supply center.
+During this period, its population and economy expanded.
+Wealthy residents financed a number of prominent commercial, cultural, and residential buildings.
+Horace Tabor, a mining entrepreneur from Leadville, constructed a business block at 16th and Larimer and the Tabor Grand Opera House.
+Hotels such as the Brown Palace Hotel were also built, along with large private residences including the Croke, Patterson, and Campbell mansions at 11th and Pennsylvania and the since-demolished Moffat Mansion at 8th and Grant.
+City leaders also sought to expand Denver's industrial base by attracting businesses and workers.

 Soon, in addition to the elite and a large middle class, Denver had a growing population of immigrant German, Italian, and Chinese laborers, soon followed by African Americans from the Deep South and Hispanic workers.
 The influx of the new residents strained available housing.
 In addition, the Silver Crash of 1893 unsettled political, social, and economic balances.
 Competition among the different ethnic groups was often expressed as bigotry, and social tensions gave rise to the Red Scare.
 Americans were suspicious of immigrants, who were sometimes allied with socialist and labor union causes.
 After World War I, a revival of the Ku Klux Klan attracted white, native-born Americans who were anxious about the many changes in society.
 Unlike the earlier organization that was active in the rural South, KKK chapters developed in urban areas of the Midwest and West, including Denver, and into Idaho and Oregon.
 Corruption and crime also developed in Denver.